donmanish/donmanish/readme.md

     Designer/Developer/planner
 <h3 align="left">Description</h3>
-<p align="left">I am working on UI/UX design, as a full-stack developer for 3 years and playing with them.
-My curiosity about project work keeps growing and always bring some good ideas to the desk I face many challenges to complete the project.
-All coding projects are build from the ground up, from planning designing, development and deployment all the way to solving real life problem.</p>
+<p align="left">I have been working on UI/UX design as a full-stack developer for 3 years and playing with it.
+My curiosity about project work keeps growing, and I always bring some good ideas to the desk.
+I face many challenges to complete the project.
+All coding projects are built from the ground up, from planning, designing, developing, and deploying all the way to solving real-life problems.</p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=donmanish&label=Profile%20views&color=0e75b6&style=flat" alt="donmanish" /> </p>
 <p align="left"> <a href="https://twitter.com/" target="blank"><img src="https://img.shields.io/twitter/follow/?logo=twitter&style=for-the-badge" alt="" /></a> </p>